Aerospace

 Contact Us

-Weld Line: Its Causes, Defects and How to Avoid It
+Injection Molding Weld Line: Its Causes, and How to Avoid It

 Table of Contents

 These lines could severely affect your plastic product as it could lead to failure of the whole production process.
 This would normally mean the loss of a huge amount of money as the process would have to start all over.
-To help avoid this, this article will run through the causes of weld lines, the defects it causes, and how to prevent it.
+To help avoid this, this article will run through the causes of weld lines, the defects they cause, and how to prevent them.

-Another terminology that machinists popularly use in relation to weld lines is meld lines.
+Another terminology that machinists popularly use about weld lines is meld lines.
 While both are similar in appearance, they have one slight difference.
 The difference is the meeting angle of the two flow fronts.
 For weld lines, the meeting angle is always smaller than 135 degrees.
 Any meeting angle greater than this creates a meld line.

 To better understand how this phenomenon forms, it is necessary to know what happens when plastic flows.
-When plastic flows, they form a smooth continuous flow front.
+When plastic flows, it forms a smooth continuous flow front.
 This flow remains smooth throughout if it doesn’t contact any obstruction.

 However, if the flow comes in contact with an object or obstruction, such as a pin, it immediately splits into two different parts to go around the object.
 Now, you have two different sides—one flowing through one part of the object and the other on the opposite side of the object.